mjpclab/goNixArgParser/README.md

 ### `canMerge`
 Specify if this flag can be merged with others when the name starts with option's `mergeFlagPrefix` and suffix has only 1 character.

+### `prefixMatchLen`
+Specify if can use at least `prefixMatchLen` chars to figure out unique flag instead of full name. if value is `0`, prefix match is disabled.

 ### `canFollowAssign`
 Specify if treat args that follow after a flag as option values.
 Example for follow assign: